PikaNoob/sonic-1-github-madness-3/the lore (in-canon to be determined).md

 # Fatman
 Only formally appearing in the credits, he can be made angy with you having the emerals.
 He won't be angy unless your have all of the emald
-The Fatman in the Final zone is an imposter, white guy was being sussy baka

 # Peter
 Peter plans to punch Quagmire as you reach the bee hive